NBPub/BeatLog/README.md

 ## Application Setup

 Create the container, monitor logs for proper startup, and then navigate to the WebUI at the port specified `http://<your-ip>:5000`.
-*If a database connection error is presented, check the parameters provided in your compose file and consult the container logs for more information.*
+<br>*If a database connection error is presented, check the parameters provided in your compose file and consult the container logs for more information.*

 ### [Setup Guide](/docs#setup-guide-contents)